brightsg/Dubrovnik/Readme.md

 Managed Event Handling
 ======================

-Managed events can be routed to any Objective-C object.
+Managed events can be routed to any Objective-C object via a defined selector.
 An example of this can be seen in the unit test module.

+By default, if a managed object supports the PropertyChanging or PropertyChanged events then corresponding -willChangeValueForKey: and -didChangeValueForKey: KVO notifications will be sent.
+This means that managed objects can be observed or bound to in a more or less transparent fashion.

 Threading Support
 =============